CoachChrisCRC/free-bf-calculator-2/README.md

 # free-bf-calculator-2

-Version 2 of the Free BF% Calculator Tool.
+Version 2 of the Free BF% Calculator Tool.\n
-This version includes:
+This version includes:\n
-• Generated Result & Category
+• Generated Result & Category \n
-• About This Result
+• About This Result \n
 • General Support & Guidance tailored to the result